Productivity Improvement in the Value Chain

 Approach to Quality

-Tokyo Electron defines it's approach to quality in the following way: “The Tokyo Electron Group seeks to provide the highest quality products and services.
+Tokyo Electron defines it's approach to quality in the following way: “The Tokyo Electron Group seeks to provide the highest-quality products and services.
 This pursuit of quality begins at development and continues through all manufacturing, installation, maintenance, sales and support processes.
 Our employees must work to deliver quality products, quality services and innovative solutions that enable customer success.”
 We strive to implement this policy.

 Focusing on quality to satisfy customers, meet production schedules, and reduce required maintenance even with temporary cost increases.